‘SNL’: Kacey Musgraves Get Fans Dancing With Her Performance Of ‘High Horse’ — Watch

 — Saturday Night Live – SNL (@nbcsnl) May 13, 2018

 Likewise, Jack White brought down the house when performed his new song “Over and Over and Over” on April 14.
-Taking the stage in a striped leather jacket and utilizing 3 microphones, the Jack howled his way through the bluesy, guitar-driven track.
+Taking the stage in a striped leather jacket and utilizing 3 microphones, Jack howled his way through the bluesy, guitar-driven track.
 Backed by a chorus of soulful singers, Jack’s new oddity of a single is bound to stick with you for a while.
 It was weird and unpredictable and completely mesmerizing!